 About the Magazine

-Mason Spirit is published twice a year by the Office of University Development and Alumni Affairs in conjunction with the Office of University Relations.
+Mason Spirit is published three times a year by the Office of Advancement and Alumni Relations in conjunction with the Office of Communications and Marketing.

 By Mason Spirit contributor on December 6, 2013

 Military analyst Christine Fox was the inspiration for the female lead in the movie Top Gun.
 This week she was appointed acting deputy secretary of defense.